Last Updated: 7 July 2026 | Read Time: 5 Minutes

 Set daily automated backups during low-traffic hours.
 Most providers offer scheduling tools requiring no manual work.

 Keep multiple versions of the same file.
-In case a file becomes corrupted or is accidentally modified, the older versions become essential for easy recovery.
+If a file becomes corrupted or is accidentally modified, older versions are essential for easy recovery.

 Use AES-256 encryption for sensitive data.
 However, make sure never to store the encryption key with your backup, ensuring your data remains fully secure.